coq/coq/doc/sphinx/proofs/writing-proofs/equality.rst

    full evaluation of algebraic objects.
 This includes the case of reflection-based tactics.

+   .. flag:: Expensive Bytecode

+      By default, :tacn:`vm_compute` eagerly drops sub-terms involving declarations without body, so as to reduce the memory footprint.
+If this causes completeness issues, enable this :term:`flag`.

+   .. exn:: vm_compute reduction has produced an incomplete term.

+      Some of the dropped sub-terms were actually meaningful in the reduced term.

 .. tacn:: native_compute {? {| @reference_occs | @pattern_occs } } {? @occurrences }

    Evaluates the goal by compilation to OCaml as described